anthonyscorrea/cmba-bylaws/docs/01-consitution-and-bylaws.md

 The League Commissioner shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
 New franchises are allowed to present a positive case for inclusion.

 1. Acceptance shall be affirmed with a simple majority vote of members in attendance.

-### Acceptance Fee
-A franchise fee of fifty dollars ($50.00) shall be paid to the League Treasurer upon acceptance into the League.

 ### Annual Membership Dues
 All League members shall pay annual membership dues, as determined by League [budget](#budget).
 All League members must have all membership dues paid by a schedule set by the Commissioner and approved by the Board.